PelleLille/hsl-docs/functions.rst

   * **true** to ``1`` (is_number)
   * **false** to ``0`` (is_number)
   * **null** to **none** (check for expected type instead)

-.. function:: hash(string)

-  Return the numeric hash value of the input string.
-The hash value is same for equal strings.

-  :param string string: string to be hased
-  :return: a hash value
-  :rtype: number

 File and HTTP
 -------------